luna404/HeRAMS-UserManual/UserGuide_en.md

 	- to change the centroids (latitude and longitude) used on the world map;
 	- to update the status of the project;
 	- to configure the pop-up information displayed on the main page; and
-	- to congifure the project dashboard (Additional information on how to configure the project dashboard is available [here](#configure-dashboard)).
+	- to configure the project dashboard (Additional information on how to configure the project dashboard is available [here](#configure-dashboard)).
 5. Make sure you save your changes by clicking the <img src="media/images/bt_update_project.png" height="25" align="middle" alt='update project'></img> button.

 ### Configure the Project Dashboard

 For each HeRAMS Project, an interactive dashboard has been configured providing users with an indepth overview of the project and summarizing key indicators.
 This section provides project administrators with detailed description on how to edit these dashboards.
-An overivew of the standard dashboard pages is available in [Chapter 2](##default-dashboard-pages).
+An overview of the standard dashboard pages is available in [Chapter 2](##default-dashboard-pages).

-#### Modify an Existing Dashbaord Element
+#### Modify an Existing Dashboard Element

 Users with the permissions to edit dashboards can modify charts and maps directly from within the dashboard.